 - Thursday, December 2 | 10:30-12:00 CET: Research Data Management

-The Research Data Management Working Group invites you to an Open Meeting which will introduce the group, its aims and scope as well as the first outcomes (disciplinary data workflows, shared collection, materials from past training events).
-In the second part of the meeting, smaller groups will be formed to work on the four main task forces of the group:
+The Research Data Management Working Group invites you to an open meeting which will present the group, its aims and scope as well as the first outcomes and next steps.
+In the second part of the meeting, the group will introduce research data management innovations delivered by some of its members, in the form of flash talks.
+These are:

 - Thursday, December 9 | 10:30-12:00 CET: UDigiSH